cau26/CO3133-DLProject/README.md

 If the repository directory already exists, reuse it or choose a new clone directory.
 If Colab requests a restart after installation, restart and repeat the directory and GPU-check cells.

-[Commit 5d7430a](https://github.com/cau26/CO3133-DLProject/tree/5d7430a2c5b344ab3bb8af81e7bac7e99f9ab01b) archives the exact source used for the recorded run.
-Later changes update documentation and reporting artifacts.
-The model, data and training code is unchanged.

 ### 2. Check the GPU

 ```python